executablebooks/MyST-Parser/docs/using/intro.md

 Naturally this site is generated with Sphinx and MyST!

-:::{admonition,tip} You can use both MyST and reStructuredText
+:::{admonition} You can use both MyST and reStructuredText
+:class: tip

 Activating the MyST parser will simply *enable* parsing markdown files with MyST, and the rST parser that ships with Sphinx by default will still work the same way.
 You can have combinations of both markdown and rST files in your documentation, and Sphinx will choose the right parser based on each file's extension.